Global Human Resource Management MSc

 This postgraduate degree course is ideal if you want to develop a career in Human Resources.

 During this course, you will gain the knowledge and practical skills in Human Resource Management (HRM) employers value most.
-The course offers hands-on experience through industry-focused projects and exposure to real-world global business cases.
+You’ll develop ethical, evidence-based and inclusive leadership skills aligned with the CIPD Profession Map, preparing you for impactful global HR careers across sectors and borders.

-The Global Human Resource Management MSc fosters a strong community through activities like the "Research to Practice" speaker series, webinars, podcasts and an annual online conference.
+The Global Human Resource Management MSc fosters a strong community through activities like the 'Research to Practice' speaker series, webinars, podcasts and an annual online conference.
 Embrace excellent networking opportunities in the HR field, and find innovative and creative solutions to HR challenges today.
+Join a truly global, practice-driven programme shaping the future of the people profession.

 The course's focus on real-world applications has been instrumental in bridging the gap between theoretical knowledge and practical experience.
 The lecturers were understanding and accommodating, making the transition smoother and more rewarding.